Naitreey/notes-and-knowledge/cs/html-css/language.rst

 margin collapsing
 ^^^^^^^^^^^^^^^^^
-A behavior when the margin of adjacent blocks are combined into a single margin whose size the largest the two.
+A behavior when the margin of adjacent blocks are combined into a single margin whose size is determined based on the following conditions:

+* for both positive margins, use the largest of the two.

+* for one positive and one negative margins, the size of the collapsed margin is the sum of the largest positive margin and the smallest (most negative) negative margin.

+* When both margins are negative, the size of the collapsed margin is the smallest (most negative) margin.

 three types of margin collapsing: